 To see our fee schedules, log in to your account.

-Cigna will verify claims matches the provider information received by Priority Health.
+Cigna Healthcare will verify claims matches the provider information received by Priority Health.
 Claims need to match billing name, address, tax id, and NPI.
 If the information does not match, the claim will price out-of-network.

 If an ancillary service is not provided by the required provider based on the member’s plan, it could price out-of-network.